-To apply for admission, a candidate must have, or expect to receive by the date of enrollment in the School of Law, a bachelor's degree from a college or university accredited by a regional accrediting agency approved by the U.S. Department of Education.
+To apply for admission, a candidate must have, or expect to receive by the date of enrollment in the School of Law, a bachelor's degree from a college or university accredited by an accrediting agency approved by the U.S. Department of Education.
 The only exception to this requirement is for participants in the University of South Carolina Honors College Six-Year BA/JD plan.
 All applicants are required to take the LSAT and to register with the LSAC Credential Assembly Service (CAS).
 All applications and supporting materials should be received by the School of Law by March 1 of the year in which you expect to enroll.
 Late applications will be reviewed fully, but places in the class may be limited by that time.

 All applications to the School of Law are submitted through the Law School Admission Council's electronic application service.
 You can find information about the LSAC e-app service on the web at www.lsac.org.
 It is your responsibility to read all application instructions to ensure that each question is answered accurately and completely.